plausible/docs/docs/pageview-goals.md

 Do you want to analyze the total traffic to specific sections of your site or to group your dynamically created pages?
 You can use wildcards to match patterns in your page path URLs.

-You can use one asterisk (`*`) to represent any number of characters within the same directory or you can use double asterisks (`**`) to represent any number of characters even forward slashes.
+You can use one asterisk (`*`) to represent any number of characters.
 Asterisks can be placed on either end or in the middle of any page path URL.

-You can for instance group all of your blog posts by creating a pageview goal `/blog**` (if your blog subdirectory is named `blog`) or track Woocommerce checkout pages for your ecommerce by creating a pageview goal `/checkout/order-received/**`.
-Or you could use double asterisks in front and back (`**keyword**`) to group any URLs containing a specific keyword.
+You can for instance group all of your blog posts by creating a pageview goal `/blog*` (if your blog subdirectory is named `blog`) or track Woocommerce checkout pages for your ecommerce by creating a pageview goal `/checkout/order-received/*`.
+Or you could use asterisks in front and back (`*keyword*`) to group any URLs containing a specific keyword.

 :::tip Would you like to group your pages at any time without using pageview goals?
 You can do so by using [the "Filter" button](filters-segments.md) on the top of your dashboard